Deynuh/WhatsCookin/README.md

 - Remove a lot of the duplicity in my Recipe and Restaurant related classes by creating relationships between types with extends and implements.
 - Implement a way to view a single Recipe and Restaurant in detail in the GUI.
+- Figure out a way to only have on JSON Reader and Writer for Recipes and Restaurants